 There are three MAPPA management levels to ensure that resources are focused where they are needed most to reduce the risk of harm.
-Over the course of this annual reporting year, we managed 963 registered sex offenders under MAPPA; 93.25% (898) at Level 1; 6.65% (64) at Level 2; and 0.10% (1) at Level 3.
+Over the course of this annual reporting year, we managed 987 RSOs, in the community under MAPPA; 95.24% (940) at Level 1; 4.76% (47) at Level 2; and zero at Level 3.

-Over the course of this annual reporting year we managed 10 CAT 3 Violent Offenders under MAPPA and all were managed at MAPPA Level 2.
+Over the course of this annual reporting year, we managed 7 CAT 3 Violent Offenders under MAPPA, and all were managed at MAPPA Level 2.

-Over the past year, there have been 60 MAPPA Level 2 meetings across Edinburgh, the Lothians and Scottish Borders, which managed RSOs and serious risk of harm violent offenders.
-We have returned to face to face meetings but with the added advantage of attendees being able to join the meeting via MS Teams, where appropriate.
-Each Level 2 meeting will consider a number of offenders.
-A Level 3 meeting will only consider one offender and there were 6 Level 3 meetings convened during the reporting year, which all related to the an RSO.
+Over the past year, there have been 57 MAPPA Level 2 meetings across Edinburgh, the Lothians and Scottish Borders, which managed RSOs, restricted patients and serious risk of harm violent offenders.
+We have returned to faceto-face meetings but with the added advantage of attendees being able to join the meeting via MS Teams/Webex, where appropriate.
+Each Level 2 meeting will consider a number of individuals.

-The 2022/23 MAPPA National Annual Report provides a picture of the main national developments in relation to MAPPA and can be viewed on the Scottish Government website under recent publications.
+The 2023/24 MAPPA National Annual Report provides a picture of the main national developments in relation to MAPPA and can be viewed on the Scottish Government website under recent publications.